Mazatlán: Transportation

-The General Rafael Buelna International Airport (IATA Code: MZT) has daily domestic flights and international flights to the United States and Canada.
+The Mazatlán International Airport (IATA Code: MZT) has daily domestic flights and international flights to the United States and Canada.

-By land, Mazatlán is connected to the north (Culiacan) and south (Tepic) and to Guadalajara via highway 15 and the corresponding Federal Highway 15D.
+By land, Mazatlán is connected to the north (Culiacán) and south (Tepic) and to Guadalajara via highway 15 and the corresponding tolled Federal Highway 15D.
 To the east, it is connected to Durango by Highway 40 and the corresponding Federal Highway 40D.

 Ferries make the daily journey to La Paz, Baja California Sur, while a varied number of cruise ships visit the port every week from the United States.

 Durango-Mazatlán highway

 The Durango-Mazatlán highway is a highway that link the cities of Mazatlán and Durango, crossing the Sierra Madre Occidental.